Extradition

 by leaving a copy of the application at that address: s 90(4).

-The court of issue, or authority of issue, of the warrant may order that the person be released from custody if it is satisfied that it is not necessary for the person to be held in custody in order to secure his or her attendance to give the evidence or produce the document or thing: s 90(5).
+The court of issue, or authority of issue, of the warrant may order that the person be released from custody if it is satisfied that it is not necessary for the person to be held in custody in order to secure their attendance to give the evidence or produce the document or thing: s 90(5).

-The court of issue, or authority of issue, of the warrant may further order that the person be remanded on bail on condition that he or she appear, at a specified time or day, before the court, authority, tribunal or person to which the evidence is to be given or the document or thing is to be produced: s 90(7).
+The court of issue, or authority of issue, of the warrant may further order that the person be remanded on bail on condition that they appear, at a specified time or day, before the court, authority, tribunal or person to which the evidence is to be given or the document or thing is to be produced: s 90(7).

 Suppression orders

-Magistrates conducting an extradition proceeding under s 83 have the power to order that a report of proceedings and finding of the court not be published: s 96.
+Magistrates conducting an extradition proceeding under s 83 may order non-publication of a report of proceedings or the court’s findings: s 96.
 Section 96(3) specifies the circumstances in which a suppression order may be made.
 Interim suppression orders may be made: s 98.
 Suppression orders may be varied or revoked: s 99.
 A suppression order must specify where it is to be enforceable: s 97(3).

 [46-100] Overseas extradition

-The extradition of persons from Australia is governed by the Extradition Act 1988 (“the Act”).
-The overall scheme for which the Act provides was described by the Full Court in Harris v Attorney–General (Cth) (1994) 52 FCR 386 at 389 in terms that were accepted by the High Court in Kainhofer v DPP (1994) 52 FCR 341 as follows:
+The extradition of persons from Australia is governed by the Extradition Act.
+The Full Federal Court in Harris v Attorney–General (Cth) (1994) 52 FCR 386 at 389 (accepted by the High Court in Director of Public Prosecutions (Cth) v Kainhofer (1995) 185 CLR 528 at 547) stated:

 The Act contemplates four stages in extradition proceedings as follows: (1) Commencement; (2) Remand; (3) Determination by a magistrate of eligibility for surrender; (4) Executive determination that the person is to be surrendered.
 In summary form, the scheme is as follows: The commencement of proceedings is by the issue of a provisional warrant under s 12(1) or by the giving of a notice under s 16(1).
 Once arrested, the person is required by s 15 to be taken before a magistrate and remanded in custody or on bail for such period as may be necessary for eligibility proceedings to be taken under s 19.
 Where a person is on remand under s 15 and the Attorney-General has given a notice under s 16(1), provision is made under s 19 for a magistrate to conduct proceedings to determine whether the person is eligible for surrender.
 If eligibility is so determined by the magistrate, provision is made by s 22 for the Attorney-General to decide whether the person is to be surrendered.

-Counsel for either party will be anxious to record all possible objections to evidence because if objection is not taken before the magistrate, objection cannot made at the review: Zoeller v Federal Republic of Germany (1989) 23 FCR 282.
-However, see also Dutton v O’Shane [2003] FCAFC 195 where the court held that evidence excluded by the magistrate may be admitted on the review because the material “was before the magistrate”.
+If objection to evidence is not taken before the magistrate, objection cannot made at the review: Zoeller v Federal Republic of Germany (1989) 23 FCR 282.
+However, see also Dutton v O’Shane (2003) 132 FCR 352 where the Court held evidence excluded by the magistrate may be admitted on the review because the material “was before the magistrate”.

 In Snedden v Republic of Croatia [2009] FCA 30 at [26] Cowdroy J, after reviewing various authorities, found:

-Magistrates hearing contested extradition cases may find helpful the following series of cases:
+Magistrates hearing contested extradition cases may find the following cases helpful:

 Definitions

 The Act applies to a country which is declared by regulation to be an extradition country: s 5.
 Special provisions relate to New Zealand: see Extradition to New Zealand at [46-160] ff.
-In for example, Vasiljkovic v Commonwealth (2006) 227 CLR 614 the High Court held that the Commonwealth had power under the external powers to declare by the Extradition (Croatia) Regulations 2004 that Croatia was an extradition country.
+Australian citizens are not immune from removal by extradition from Australia: Vasiljkovic v Commonwealth (2006) 227 CLR 614 at [8].

 An extraditable person is one for whom an arrest warrant has been issued for, or who has been convicted but not sentenced for, or who has not completed a sentence for an extradition offence and who is believed to be outside the country where the offence was committed: s 6.